dmamaril/goldenstatemaids-hapi/README.md

 npm run publish
 ```

+## API
+* eventually move to a resource controller
+    > use schema rules & Joi to perform ops

 ## Notes
-On bad payload response is 500
+* Fireabase errors response is 500